They Call It Victory Now

 No doors opened.

-you will make it.
+No voices said you will make it.

 They watched instead—

-to become their proof.
+waiting for my fall to become their proof.

-So I built my road
+So I built my road,

 with splinters of refusal.

-I stitched courage
+I stitched courage from sleepless nights,

-from insults thrown
+from insults thrown like stones

 at my unfinished dreams.

-was rebellion.
+Every step forward, was rebellion.

-a quiet argument
+Every breath, a quiet argument

 against the world

-that had already decided
+that had already decided my ending.

-And now—
+And now— Now they gather,

 like birds around sunlight.

-They speak my name
+They speak my name with admiration,

-decorate my victories
+decorate my victories with borrowed pride.

-they always believed in me.
+They say, they always believed in me.

 But I remember